-- Russian Defense Minister Segei Shoigu plans to equip the Northern Fleet with four systems annually, as part of a plan to re-equip their coastal missile units by 2021. - Bastion systems, designed for coastal defense, have the capacity to engage various surface ships and are "designed to protect vessels from enemy squadrons or convoys."
+- Russian Defense Minister Segei Shoigu plans to equip the Northern Fleet with four systems annually, as part of a plan to re-equip their coastal missile units by 2021. - Bastion systems, designed for coastal defense, have the capacity to engage various surface ships at ranges out to 300 kms. - August 2016: "The Russian Navy's Pacific Fleet is set to formally deploy the K-300P Bastion-P (SSC-5 'Stooge') mobile coastal defence missile system in the Kuril Islands, following live firing trials of the system at a training range in the Primorye Territory in July."

-- "Russia's ground forces in the Arctic region include naval infantry and an army brigade on the Kola Peninsula." - "winter-trained but are organized and equipped for operations in the north of Russia, not in the more inhospitable regions of the Arctic". - "in March 2009 Russia announced a plan for a special military force to protect Arctic interests".
-In October 2015, Russian deference minister Sergei Shoigu announced that a Russian military unit will be permanently stationed in the Arctic by 2018.
+- According to SIPRI's 2016 Background Paper: - "Russia's ground forces in the Arctic region include naval infantry and an army brigade on the Kola Peninsula." - The brigade on the Kola Peninsula was established in January 2015 and are "winter-trained but are organized and equipped for operations in the north of Russia, not in the more inhospitable regions of the Arctic".